cosmofur/EX716/README.md

 @PRTIC %1    : Like PRTI but padded with a space before and after the number.

-@PRTS %1     : Print the null terminated ASCII string starting at address [%1:...] b0
+@PRTS %1     : Print the null terminated ASCII string starting at address

+@PRTSI %1    : Print the null terminated ASCII script starting at [address]

 @PRTSGN %1   : Print the Signed decimal the value stored at address [%1] no spaces added.